advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuthFailures.md

 Depending on the specific failure case you are experiencing while trying to authenticate to the Skype Web SDK, this article provides specific guidance to fix your issue.

 <a name="error-messages"></a>
-## Common AAD Sign in Error Messages
+## Common AAD Signin Error Messages

 If your user is redirected to the AAD sign in page, enters correct credentials for a Skype for Business Online user, and gets to an error page with the text "Sorry, but we're having trouble signing you in," there is a small section in the bottom right of the page labeled **Additional technical information**.
 This section provides a more specific error message to figure out exactly what is going wrong with the user's sign in attempt.